Graham Stack (footballer): Chesham United

-On 26 March 2022, Stack announced via the social media platform Twitter that he has came out of retirement for a temporary stint at Chesham United in the Southern League Premier South, the 7th division of English football, to cover Chesham's main keeper because is unavailable.
+On 26 March 2022, Stack announced via the social media platform Twitter that he has come out of retirement for a temporary stint at Chesham United in the Southern League Premier South, the 7th division of English football, to cover Chesham's main keeper because he was unavailable.
 He made his debut on the 26th March in a league fixture at home to Poole Town.
 Chesham won the game 3–2 to keep their promotion chances alive.
 Stack played the entire game.

+Kings Langley

+Stack played one league game for Kings Langley in November 2024.

 Coaching career

+Between 2018 and 2022, Stack was a goalkeeping coach at Watford, primarily coaching the club's academy keepers.
+In December 2019, Stack acted as caretaker assistant manager to Hayden Mullins following the sacking of Quique Sánchez Flores.
+Then, in July 2020, he assisted Mullins again for the final two games of the season after the sacking of Nigel Pearson.

 In June 2022, Stack was appointed goalkeeping coach at Championship club Cardiff City, a role he held until February 2023 when new manager Sabri Lamouchi wanted to appoint his own coaching team.

 On 6 March 2023, Stack was announced as First Team Goalkeeping Coach at Colchester United, joining as part of newly appointed Head Coach Ben Garner's Backroom Team at the League Two club.

+On 9 July 2023, Stack joined Maccabi Tel Aviv as First Team Goalkeeping Coach, joining as part of newly appointed Head Coach Robbie Keane's team at the Israeli Premier League club.
+He left the role later that month by mutual consent.